EarthEngineering/earthbox/README.md

 lerna bootstrap
 ```

-5. During the development, for better debugging, you can run the unbuilt version of EarthBox, for example
+5. During the development, for better debugging, you can run the unbuilt version of EarthCli, for example

 ```
-./EarthBox.dev migrate --reset
+./EarthCli.dev migrate --reset
 ```

 ## Solc versions

-EarthBox does not supports all the Solidity compilers.
+EarthCli does not supports all the Solidity compilers.
 Supported versions:

 ```